amkalia/text-to-speech/README.md

 > -------------------- <br>
 > Translated file from German to French.
 File is test_french.txt <br>
 > Converted test_french.txt to French audio.
 File is test_french.mp3 <br>

+*Use command line to translate German .txt file into Swedish mp3*
+> python text_to_speech.py --audio test.txt --to swedish
+> Detected language is German
+> Translating into Swedish
+> --------------------
+>Translated file from German to Swedish.
+File is test_swedish.txt
+> Converted test_swedish.txt to Swedish audio.
+File is test_swedish.mp3

 Languages supported for text-to-text translation (Not all are supported for text-to-speech):